usnistgov/800-63-3/sp800-63a/sec4_ial.md

 - A CSP SHALL send an enrollment code to an address of record of the applicant.
 - The application SHALL present a valid enrollment code to complete the identity proofing process.
 - Self-asserted address data SHALL NOT be used for confirmation.
-- An enrollment code consisting of at least 6 random digits SHALL be included in address confirmation.
 - SHALL be sent to the physical mailing address verified in records
 - If the enrollment code is also intended to be an authentication factor, it SHALL be reset upon first use.
 - Enrollment code SHALL be valid for a maximum of 5 days.
-- A notification of proofing SHALL be sent via a different address of record than the destination of the enrollment code.
+- A notification of proofing SHALL be sent to different address of record than the physical mailing address.

 ### 4.6.6.
 Biometric Collection

 The CSP SHALL collect and record a current biometric (e.g., photograph or fingerprints) to ensure that the applicant cannot repudiate application.

 ## 4.7.
+Enrollment Code
+An enrollment code allows the CSP to confirm that the applicant controls an address of record, as well as offers the applicant the ability to reestablish binding to their enrollment record.
+Binding is not always completed in the same session as the original identity proofing transaction.

+An enrollment code SHALL be comprised of one of the following:

+* A random six (6) character alphanumeric
+* A machine readable optical label, such as a QR Code, that contains data of similar or higher entropy as a random six (6) character alphanumeric

+## 4.8.
 Summary of Requirements
 *(Non-normative; refer to preceding sections for normative requirements)*

 The following table summarizes the requirements for each of the authenticator assurance levels: